LucasJMO/E6Plus/Feats.md

 Prerequisite: Ability to cast arcane spells.

 Benefit: You gain 1 or more new spell slots, with spell levels totalling to 3.
 Treat 0th level spells as 1/2.
-Thus a Sorcerer could gain one 3rd level slot, one 1st and one 2nd level slot, three 1st level slots, or 6th 0th level slots.
+Thus a Sorcerer could gain one 3rd level slot, one 1st and one 2nd level slot, three 1st level slots, or six 0th level slots.

 Special: You may select slots of a higher level than you can currently cast, however you do not gain access to those slots until you reach a level which would allow you to cast them.This feat may only be used to gain spell slots for arcane spells.